tomahawk-jupiter/tomahawk-jupiter/README.md

 Followed getting started tutorials for Vuejs, Django and Nextjs to see what they're like.

-I've decided to start a blog so I can log what I learn.
-I'm going to use Nextjs to build it.
-I've been trying different ways to get syntax highlighting working for code examples.
+I made a blog using NextJS and setup syntax highlighting for code blocks in blog posts.

 <!---
 tomahawk-jupiter/tomahawk-jupiter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.